wallacebrf/Synology-to-TrueNAS/README.md

 The real question is what is the actual performance difference with using ARC, L2ARC, SLOG etc, and unfortunately that is not always easy to answer as it depends on your usage patterns.

 Many people moving from a Synology should be able to comfortably use TrueNAS with ZFS on systems with 32GB of RAM.
-The system will run fine, but may not possibly be atthe maximum performance it could otherwise acheive.
+The system will run fine, but may not possibly be at the maximum performance it could otherwise achieve.

-More useful information can be found here <a href="https://www.45drives.com/community/articles/zfs-caching/">45 Drive ZFS Caching Discusion</a>
+More useful information can be found here <a href="https://www.45drives.com/community/articles/zfs-caching/">45 Drive ZFS Caching Discussion</a>

 ## 4.)
 Change TrueNAS GUI Port settings
 <div id="Change_TrueNAS_GUI_Port_settings"></div>